radius-project/radius/deploy/Chart/README.md

 ## Introduction

 The Radius helm chart deploys the Radius control plane system services on a Kubernetes cluster using Helm.
+For more information on installing Radius to Kubernetes refer to the [Radius docs](https://docs.radapp.dev/operations/platforms/kubernetes/kubernetes-install/#install-with-helm).

 ### Chart Details